MathumithaP/Java-Programs/README.md

 # Java-Programs
-These all programs done in java by me.
+These all java programs done in java by me.